nodeschool/vellore/README.md

 We prepared the resources for the workshop from the tool <a href="https://github.com/workshopper/learnyounode">learnyounode</a>. <br/> The link to our material is: https://github.com/GDGVIT/NodeJSWorkshop

 -----
-## We are having out first event!
-Come join us at VIT University, Vellore for the first workshop on NodeJS.
-The event is being organized at SJT 319 from 11:00 - 13:00 on 31/8/16.

-We will be guiding you through learn you node and help you in the first step of becoming of NodeNinja.
+## Thank you for the amazing turnout!
+It was great to see all the enthusiastic minds so excited to learn NodeJS.
+We will be continuing it further.
+Look at this space for further announcements.

+P.S: Visit the event's issue, and check out the pictures from the event.